LameGrape/Shipshape/README.md

 # Shipshape

 Shipshape is a mod for Airships 2, from the Landfall Archives.
-It patches bugs, adds content, and makes the game shipshape and ready to go!
+It patches bugs, adds content, and makes the game shipshape and ready to go.

 readme is still WIP lol